floviolabs/exchange-currency/README.md

 The Exchange-Currency is designed to provide users with up-to-date exchange IDR rates from various currencies.
 It fetches exchange rate data from Bank Indonesia and presents it.

 ### Features
-* Retrieve and display IDR exchange rate from other currency using data from Bank Indonesia
+* Retrieve and display IDR exchange rate from other currency
 * View current exchange rates
 * Perform currency conversion calculations